[Expert Music Industry Tips] How To Choose The Right Band Members For Your Band

 Use your risk/benefit analysis to make your final decision about accepting the new member.

 Put your band’s goals and priorities above your personal feelings.
-Anyone you bring into the band must bring value to what the band is trying to accomplish.
+Anyone you bring into the band must bring legit music industry value for what the band is trying to accomplish.

-Remember that your own reputation is attached to the band (and to the musicians who play in your band).
-Avoid lowering your standards to accept musicians into the band who will bring the band down.
+Remember that your own reputation is attached to the band (and to the musicians in your band).
+Avoid lowering your standards to accept musicians into the band who ultimately sabotage your music career and bring the band down.

 The best way to attract the right musicians for your band is to become the type of musician (and person) you want to attract.

 Determine the qualities you want your ideal band member to have and develop them within yourself.
 This is the best way to attract musicians with similar personalities to work with you.

 - Learn how the music business really works and what record companies look for in musicians they sign to record deals.
 This helps you develop these qualities and recognize them in other potential band members.

 - Learn how to make money in the music industry though multiple streams of income.
 This makes your own financial situation secure and helps you make decisions that are in the band’s best long-term interest.